ibmresilient/resilient-community-apps/fn_service_now/docs/customize_snow_guide/README.md

-# IBM Resilient Integration for ServiceNow - Customization Guide *(Pre-Certification Process)*
+# IBM Resilient Integration for ServiceNow - Customization Guide
-**Please note that this guide has been created prior to the ServiceNow certification.
-Once we have completed that process, this guide will be refactored accordingly**

-*This guide will show you how to customize and configure this integration to suit your specific needs*
+*This guide will show you how to adapt the Integration to suit your Incident Response Workflow*

 - [Prerequisites](#prerequisites)
 - [Architectural Diagram](#architectural-diagram)